Uj-K/PantryDjango/README.md

   <img src="./logo.png" alt="PantryDjango Logo" width="200"/>
 </p>

-**PantryDjango** is a web application that helps users keep track of the food items in their refrigerator and pantry — so they don’t miss expiration dates or waste food!
+**PantryDjango** is an application that helps users keep track of the food items in their refrigerator and pantry — so they don’t miss expiration dates or waste food!
 It’s designed to reduce food waste and improve kitchen organization, making everyday life a little fresher and more efficient.

 The goal of this project is to build a **practical** and **user-friendly** grocery inventory manager using **ASP.NET Core** and **Microsoft SQL Server**, with **GitHub** used for source control.